bitcoinops/bitcoinops.github.io/_topics/en/cpfp.md

   child transaction with a high feerate in order to encourage miners to include both transactions in a block.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Bitcoin consensus rules require that the transaction which creates an output must appear earlier in the block chain than the transaction which spends that outputs---including having the parent transaction appear earlier in the same block than the child transaction if both are included in the same block.

-  This means that an unconfirmed transaction with a high feerate can incentivize miners to mine any of its ancestor transactions that are also unconfirmed.
-Nodes such as Bitcoin Core that implement such transaction selection policies for their block templates call this *ancestor feerate mining*.
-As long as a moderate percentage of miners implement ancestor feerate mining, wallets can use CPFP as a fee bumping technique.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: